Five Questions to Ask A Financial Advisor

 So what’s the catch?
 There is a product that tracks an investment index with downside protection and no fee?
 Too good to be true, right?

-They also have potential costs.
+Many products also have potential costs.
 You’ll usually get a surrender charge if you try and pull the money out within the first three to seven years, depending on the product.
 This cost only occurs if you pull it out, though, so it is only a potential cost.
 If you’re 52 and aren’t going to spend any of your retirement money until you can do so penalty-free at age 60, then a six-year surrender period isn’t going to matter.

 They also often have caps.
 You get some downside protection if the market does poorly, but you’ll also usually give up some returns if the market does well.
 There are no immediate costs, but then a substantial potential cost depending on what the caps are.
 These products should be carefully evaluated to ensure those potential costs won’t end up being more than the direct costs of alternatives.